Economic policy – Budget, the EU

 The aim of economic policy is to promote sustainable economic growth that supports employment and reduces central government debt.

 Spending limits in central government finances and the budget »

 The spending limits for the parliamentary term determine the policy for expenses over the whole four-year term.

 The economies of the EU countries have become closely integrated, and the countries in the euro area in particular have common interests.

 Assessment and monitoring of central government finances »

 The realisation of the Government economic policy or the central government finances are assessed by the Parliament and the National Audit Office.

-International financial institutions »
+International financial affairs »

 Finland is a party to or member of various international financial institutions and mechanisms.
 The task of these institutions is to promote economic growth and development and ensure stability.